Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Proposed Approach

-\paragraph{Code contexts} For a function argument, we concatenate the sequences of the argument's usages in the function body into a single sequence.
+\paragraph{Code contexts} For function arguments and variables, we concatenate the sequences of their usages into a single sequence.
 Similarly, for return types, we concatenate all the return statements of a function into a single sequence.
 To truncate long sequences, we consider a window of $n$ tokens at the center of the sequence (default $n=7$).
 Similar to identifiers, the function embedding $E_{c}$ is used to convert code contexts sequences into a real-valued vector.

 \paragraph{Visible type hints} Given all the source code files, we build a fixed-size vocabulary of visible type hints.
 The vocabulary covers the majority of all visible type occurrences.
 Because most imported visible types in Python modules are built-in primitive types such as \texttt{List}, \texttt{Dict}, and their combinations.
 If a type is out of the visible type vocabulary, it is represented as a special \texttt{other} type.
-For both argument and return types, we create a binary vector of size $T$ whose elements represent a type.
+For function arguments, variables, and return types, we create a sparse binary vector of size $T$ whose elements represent a type.
 An element of the binary vector is set to one if and only if its type is present in the vocabulary.
 Otherwise, the \texttt{other} type is set to one in the binary vector.